 Fibromyalgia causes a range of issues throughout the body, not only pain but also including chronic fatigue, problems with mood regulation, and difficulty with memory.

 Often, fibromyalgia first occurs after an event that causes trauma to the body—a car accident, workplace injury, or surgery.
-Certain types of infections and illnesses seem to also trigger the condition.
+Certain types of infections and illnesses also seem to trigger the condition.
 In some cases, it is thought that psychological stress is what brought on fibromyalgia.
-And then there are cases where there is no apparent trigger and symptoms appear more gradually over an extended period of time.
+Then there are cases where there is no apparent trigger, and symptoms appear more gradually over an extended period of time.

 The three most common categories of fibromyalgia symptoms are: